samboy/ChessMeridaFairy/README.md

 * H is a black upsidedown knight
 * P is a white pawn
 * O (the letter) is a black pawn
-* RNBQK are the expected white pieces
+* RNBQK are the expected white pieces (as per English algebraic notation)
 * TMVWL are the corresponding black pieces
+* A `+` is an empty black square
+* A ` ` (blank space) is an empty white square

 Uppercase pieces are on black squares; lowercase pieces are on white squares.

-This allows games with fairy chess pieces, such as Embassy Chess, Grand Chess, or Modern Carrera, to have their positions printed out in diagrams.
+This modifed version of Chess Merida allows games with fairy chess pieces, such as Embassy Chess, Grand Chess, or Modern Carrera, to have their positions printed out in diagrams.

 The following text looks like the starting position for Modern Carrera Chess (where an upsidedown rook or bishop also has the knight’s move) in